elbobo/aframe-multisrc-component/README.md

     </a-scene>
   </body>
   ```
-  ..or you can add the images inline
+  Or you can add the images/videos inline

   ```
   <a-box